NhanAyai/Stable-Diffusion-With-Flask/README.md

 2. Pip install the file setup.txt
 3. Run the Flask app: python server_model.py

-# Usage
+## **Usage**

-Enter a Prompt:
+1. **Enter a Prompt**:

-Type your text prompt in the text area.
+   - Type your text prompt in the text area.

-Select a Model:
+2. **Select a Model**:

-Choose a Stable Diffusion model from the dropdown menu.
+   - Choose a Stable Diffusion model from the dropdown menu.
 Note: Top models may take longer to load and generate images.

-Generate Image:
+3. **Generate Image**:

-Click the "Generate Image" button to create an image from the prompt.
+   - Click the “Generate Image” button to create an image from the prompt.

-View Results:
+4. **View Results**:

-The generated image will be displayed on the webpage.
+   - The generated image will be displayed on the webpage.

-The prompt will be added to the history section.
+   - The prompt will be added to the history section.